Written by Dave Gil de Rubio Friday, 31 January 2014 00:00

-“[Sobriety] gave me more time to work.
+“(Sobriety) gave me more time to work.
 I didn’t feel like I was spending hours a day recovering from the night before or spending a lot of time out at bars,” he explained.
-“When the sun went down when I was drinking, I always felt like I should be out somewhere socializing and having a few drinks, which usually turned into a lot.
-The next day it took me a few hours to get moving, so I didn’t have to worry about that and [making music] became a whole lot easier.”
+“When the sun went down when I was drinking, I always felt like I should be out socializing and having a few drinks, which usually turned into a lot.
+The next day it took me a few hours to get moving, so I didn’t have to worry about that and (making music) became a whole lot easier.”

 “These are not singular stories.
-They come from stories I gleaned from a few different people’s experiences,” he pointed out. “[These songs do] have elements of truth and things that actually happened because I think good fiction has to.
-But it’s not one person’s individual story.
+They come from stories I gleaned from a few different people’s experiences,” he pointed out. “(These songs) have elements of truth and things that actually happened because I think good fiction has to, but it’s not one person’s individual story.
 I try to shy away from that.
-It feels a little more creative and a little less personally damaging if I combine stories together.
-The thing is about a song is that you don’t really have to categorize songs by their true stories.”
+It feels a little more creative and a little less personally damaging if I combine stories together.”

 Isbell brought then-spouse Shonna Tucker into the band to play bass, but within a few years, Isbell’s relations had deteriorated with both his wife and other members of the Truckers.
-When asked about that, the 34-year-old singer-songwriter is refreshingly candid about why he left.
+When asked, the 34-year-old singer-songwriter is refreshingly candid about why he left the group.

 “We just didn’t get along any more.
 We’re all fine now.
 I’ve actually been in contact with Patterson quite a bit.
 But I was getting divorced and we were both still in the band,” he explained.
-“Plus there was a lot of shit going on at the time.
+“Plus there was a lot of (stuff) going on at the time.
 I was drinking way too much.
 I mean we all were.
 I know for a fact that I was drinking too much.
-We just didn’t like being around each other anymore.
-It’s just like having a bunch of roommates that you sometimes you just get tired of having.”
+We just didn’t like being around each other anymore.”

-Regardless of how relations wound up, Isbell’s musical education lasted five years and one he marvels at pointing out how ahead of his time he felt Patterson Hood was.
+Regardless of how relations wound up, Isbell’s musical education lasted five years and is one he marvels at, pointing out how ahead of his time he felt Patterson Hood was.